Rome

 What's it really like?

-Rome is a living museum and europe's treasure chest, teeming with gems from thousands of years of history.
+Rome is a living museum and Europe's treasure chest, teeming with gems from thousands of years of history.

 There's such a concentration of architectural masterpieces and classical ruins most visitors let their feet be their guide and they find simply wandering around can lead to some hidden masterpieces.
+It's best to get a good street map and plan your days, making use of the public transport especially the Metro.

 At night, when most other cities slip towards slumber Rome's streets come alive with people-watchers and diners set against the backdrop of its seductively illuminated monuments.